+Items have a dark blue background and sword frame at the bottom of their artwork.
+Unlike the separate Force of Followers, Items have a Force modifier in the upper left hand icon that directly raises or lowers their Personality's Force.
 Items likewise have a Chi modifier.
-These modifiers are not bonuses, but affect their stat in the same way as bonuses do, including being subject to maximum and minimum values (see Stats.
+These modifiers are not bonuses, but affect their stat in the same way as bonuses do, including being subject to maximum and minimum values (see Stats, below.)